-The latest available performance data for both NSROC and the wider regions of New South Wales (NSW), Sydney Metropolitan Area (SMA) and Extended Regulated Area (ERA) is from 2014/156.
-The landfill diversion performance of the NSROC councils in 2014/15 was above the average for the SMA and NSW, as shown in Figure 5Figure 6.
-North Sydney and Willoughby achieve above average diversion rates as these councils send significant quantities of residual waste for Advanced Waste Treatment at Global Renewables' Eastern Creek facility, which diverted c.60% of waste received from at the facility in 2014/15.
+The latest available performance data for both NSROC and the wider regions of New South Wales (NSW), Sydney Metropolitan Area (SMA) and Extended Regulated Area (ERA) is from 2014/15.
+The landfill diversion performance of the NSROC councils in 2014/15 was below the average for the SMA and NSW, as shown in Figure 5.